phutterman/resume/nfutterman-resume.md

 * Provisioning of CentOS and Scientific Linux servers including OS kickstart using Cobbler and configuration with Puppet, and work on provisioning automation using Tumblr's newly open sourced Collins tool.
-* Specialization in storage administration though close collaboration with storage operations team on monitoring and maintenance of multi-petabyte storage infrastructure; disk/RAID monitoring and automation, performance testing and optimization, and capacity planning.
-* Developed tool to collect and monitor disk and volume health trends and a storage growth capacity planning simulation tool.
 * Troubleshooting OS, hardware, and network (TCP/IP and physical) issues on Dell and SuperMicro servers and Force10 and Cisco network equipment.
 * Installation and maintenance of datacenter hardware, power, and networking